Go Nagai

-Kiyoshi Nagai (永井潔, Nagai Kiyoshi), better known by the pen name Go Nagai (永井 豪, Nagai Gō), is a Japanese manga artist and a prolific author of science fiction, fantasy, horror, and erotica.
+Kiyoshi Nagai (永井潔, Nagai Kiyoshi), better known by the pen name Go Nagai (永井 豪, Nagai Gō), is a Japanese manga artist and a prolific author of science fiction, fantasy and horror.
 He made his professional debut in 1967 with Meakashi Polikichi, but is best known for creating popular 1970s manga and anime series such as Cutie Honey, Devilman, and Mazinger Z. He is credited with creating the super robot genre; designing the first mecha robots piloted by a user from within a cockpit with Mazinger Z; as well as helping pioneer the magical girl genre with Cutie Honey; the post-apocalyptic manga/anime genre with Violence Jack; and the ecchi genre with Harenchi Gakuen.
 In 2005, he became a Character Design professor at the Osaka University of Arts.
 He has been a member of the Tezuka Osamu Cultural Prize's nominating committee since 2009.

 Life

 Early life

 Go Nagai was born on September 6, 1945 in the Ishikawa Prefecture city of Wajima.
 He is the son of Yoshio and Fujiko Nagai (永井芳雄・冨士子), and the fourth of five brothers.
 His family had just returned from Shanghai.
 While he was still in his early childhood, he along with his mother and his four brothers moved to Tokyo after the death of his father.
 As a child, he was influenced by the work of Gustave Doré (specifically, a Japanese edition of the Divine Comedy), Shirato Sanpei and Osamu Tezuka (Nagai's brother Yasutaka gave him a copy of Lost World).